|Guide||♦||17 Triplogs||Active Topic|

-For this trip, you need to ensure you bring appropriate canyoneering gear, which includes a helmet, harness, rappelling device, caribiners, 1x150 ft rope, 1x100ft rope (I would recommend 1x200 ft rope and 1x100 ft rope), dry bags, and wetsuits for all but the hottest weather.
+For this trip, you need to ensure you bring appropriate canyoneering gear.
+Gear includes a helmet, harness, rappelling device, carabiners, 1x150 ft rope, 1x100ft rope (I would recommend 1x200 ft rope, and 1x100 ft rope), dry bags, and wetsuits for all but the hottest weather.
 Webbing and quick links may be needed to replace some of the anchors.
-Do NOT bring your bolt kit, none are needed.
+Do NOT bring your bolt kit; none required.

-Swimming is mandatory, make sure everyone in your party can swim with all their gear!
-Long sections of swimming are encountered on this trip, be prepared!
+Swimming is mandatory; make sure everyone in your party can swim with all their gear!
+You encounter long sections of swimming are on this trip, be prepared!

 Todd's book publicized this canyon, though he does not claim first descent.

-From wherever you parked on the forest road, head cross country until you reach the west branch of the canyon.
-Do not worry if you descend a bit too soon as there are decent elk trails near the bottom before it gets steep.
-Go through a little bit of shrubbery and downclimb a few boulders until you merge with another major branch of the canyon.
+Head cross country until you reach the west branch of the canyon, from wherever you parked on the forest road.
+Do not worry if you descend a bit too soon, as there are decent elk trails near the bottom before it gets steep.
+Go through a bit of shrubbery and downclimb a few boulders until you merge with another significant branch of the canyon.

 From here, continue downcanyon and climb over fallen logs and down some interesting rock formations.
 You will reach a steep downclimb/optional rappel around a pool of about 25 feet.
-Continuing downcanyon you will reach a major constriction which will require a 40 ft rappel, going 20 ft through (around) a pool, and another rappel of approximately 70 feet.
-For this you will need to rappel single strand on the longer rope and rig the shorter rope as the pull cord.
-Bushes and a recent fallen tree makes this whole setup a little bit problematic, so watch how you run your ropes.
+Continuing downcanyon, you will reach a significant constriction, which will require a 40 ft rappel, going 20 ft through (around) a pool, and another rappel of approximately 70 feet.
+For this, you will need to rappel single strand on the longer rope and rig the shorter as the pull cord.
+Bushes and a recently fallen tree make this whole setup a little bit problematic, so watch how you run your ropes.
 Just downcanyon is another rappel of 50 feet into a dark, cold, wet slot with a swim/wade.

 You are not finished yet, for the canyon continues with some downclimbing, a 20 ft overhung downclimb/optional rappel, and will finish with a 30 ft overhung rappel.

-Emerging from the canyon you will look upon a gorgeous section of West Clear Creek.
+Emerging from the canyon, you will look upon a gorgeous section of West Clear Creek.
 Looking down from the cliffs into the pools, observe trout and chub swimming through the gorge, unaware of your presence above.
 Find a way down into the creek and swim/wade/hike approximately 2 miles downstream, admiring the wonder of your surroundings.
-As you cross under the first set of powerlines, you will encounter a very narrow gorge approximately 12 feet wide.
-Beware this section as it had turned into a major log jam.
+As you cross under the first set of powerlines, you will encounter a very narrow gorge about 12 feet wide.
+Beware this section as it had turned into a significant log jam.
 I spent a good deal of time treading water, clearing some of the logs to allow passage through this section.
-The pile is unstable and caution should be exercised!
+The pile is unstable.
+Exercise caution!
 This may change with each flash flood, but do not underestimate this section!

 West Clear Creek